 This sounds like a strange concept–and it is–but it works.
-Vodka dosing in a reef tank is a proven method to improve the water quality by removing nitrates and phosphates from the water.
+Vodka dosing in a reef tank is a proven method to improve water quality by removing nitrates and phosphates from the water.
 Let me share some of the benefits of vodka dosing in a reef aquarium with you by answering some common questions:

 What is vodka dosing in a reef tank?

 Vodka dosing is a technique to reduce or even eliminate detectable levels of nitrate and phosphate from a reef tank.
 The chemistry involved behind the scenes is actually not specific to vodka–it is ‘organic carbon’ dosing.
 In the case of vodka dosing, the aquarist has chosen ethanol (ethyl alcohol) as the organic carbon of choice–but other organic carbons could also be used.
 Technically, you could achieve the same results by using sugar–and some people do.
 I don’t recommend using something like maple syrup, which is extremely expensive and has other things in it besides plain sugar, but you certainly could use a sugar solution as a source of carbon if you prefer.

 How does vodka dosing in a reef tank work?